 Discover the perfect blend of fun and learning at Mad Science camps!
 With 18 locations across the St. Louis area, these camps are designed for kids aged 4 to 11.
 Let your child's imagination soar at "Make It!"
-Camp, explore our world in Earth and Space Investigators, or launch into the science of rockets.
-Dive into the nuts and bolts of robots, become a Secret Agent, or join the ranks of AstroInnovators.
-Embark on a NASA journey to outer space or nurture your "Little Green Thumbs."
+Camp, explore our world in Underground Explorers, or discover Super Gross Science!
+Dive into the Nuts and Bolts of Robots, become a Secret Agent, or join the ranks of Mad Inventors.
+Nurture your "Little Green Thumbs" in our special nature-focused preschool camp.
 With exciting topics like these, our week-long camps provide an unforgettable summer filled with captivating adventures, hands-on experiments, and mind-blowing discoveries.

 Kids can get an up-close look at dinosaur teeth and participate in a mini dinosaur dig.
 Digging for Dinosaurs is presented by Mad Science of St. Louis and held at various branches of the St. Louis County Library.
 For ages 3-5.